bgord/knowledge/README.md

 - How to debug/access a web worker in Firefox
 - What are worker options?
 - How to communicate with a web worker?
+- Allowing new messages when web worker is running
+- How to kill a web worker?

 ### [writing](writing.md)
 - Hyphen vs en dash vs e mdash